localstack/docs/content/en/localstack/usage-tracking.md

 ---

 ## Overview
-LocalStack is tracking a small amount of anonymized usage events, in order to optimize the user experience of our services.
-Please note that we always follow the _principle of least data_ - collecting only the essential information to provide the service, and only for the least amount of time possible or feasible.
-In general, only anonymized information is used, and we **never** collect any personal data or specific data about your application, unless you explicitly instruct the system to do so (in order for you to get additional application insights).

 For API Key activations, we track the timestamp and the API key.
 We need to do this to make CI credits work.
 It is tracked regardless of whether the user disables event tracking since we collect this in the backend, not the client.

 ## LocalStack usage statistics

-For Pro users, most of the information is collected to populate the "stack insights" dashboard.
+For pro users, most of the information is collected to populate the "stack insights" dashboard.
 Collecting basic anonymized usage of AWS services helps us better direct engineering efforts to services that are used the most or cause the most issues.

 ### Session information

 The current usage event collection on the client side includes:

-- A randomly generated ID pertaining to the session.
+- A randomly generated ID pertaining to the session
 - The API Key (if any)
-- A randomly generated machine ID is kept throughout the session but deleted once the LocalStack cache directory is removed.
+- A randomly generated machine ID is kept throughout the session but deleted once the LocalStack cache directory is removed
-- The operating system (mostly Linux since LocalStack typically runs in our Debian container).
+- The operating system (mostly Linux since LocalStack typically runs in our Debian container)
-- The LocalStack version being used.
+- The LocalStack version being used
-- Whether LocalStack is running in a CI environment.
+- Whether LocalStack is running in a CI environment
-- Whether LocalStack is running in docker
+- Whether LocalStack is running in Docker
-- Whether this is an internal test run (LocalStack development flag).
+- Whether this is an internal test run (LocalStack development flag)

 Here is an example of a usage event: